-- 1. Select one of the default waveform files included in this BSP and built into the kernel. - 2.
+- 1. Select one of the default waveform files included in this BSP release. - 2.
 Use a new waveform file that is specific to the E Ink panel being used.

 The waveform file is loaded by the EPDC driver using the Linux firmware APIs.